Svelte-Society-Fr/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/01-hooks/04-handleerror/README.md

 ```

 Dans certaines situations, vous pourriez vouloir personnaliser cet objet.
 Pour faire cela, vous pouvez renvoyer un objet depuis `handleError` :
-In some situations you may want to customise this object.
-To do so, you can return an object from `handleError`:

 ```js
 /// file: src/hooks.server.js